skydoves/Chamber/README.md

 Support it by joining __[stargazers](https://github.com/skydoves/chamber/stargazers)__ for this repository. :star:

 ## Design License
-I designed flowcharts using [Ux Flow](https://uxflow.co/), it is following [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/legalcode).
+I designed flowcharts using [UXFlow](https://uxflow.co/), it is following [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/legalcode).

 # License
 ```xml